 Have an adventure in Golden Gate Park with a small group of like-minded explorers.
 You’ll see the famous landmarks, plus a few hidden corners of the park.

-Your knowledgeable local guide will share the history, stories, and a few secrets about Golden Gate Park.
+Your knowledgeable local tour guide will share the history, stories, and a few secrets about Golden Gate Park.
 No experience is necessary to ride the Segway.
 We’ll take time to make sure each person feels comfortable before we start the tour.

 Whether this is your first time in San Francisco or you have lived here for many years, you are sure to learn something and have a good time doing it!